-Beyond performing the music being created today, Luciane also researches and performs major piano pieces of the 20th Century for new audiences.
-Luciane Cardassi holds a Doctorate in Contemporary Music from the University of California, San Diego.
+Luciane holds a Doctorate in Contemporary Music Performance from the University of California, San Diego and remains an avid researcher and writer exploring various facets of recent concert music.
 Her main teachers have been Aleck Karis, Ney Fialkow, Celso Loureiro Chaves, Antonio Carlos Borges Cunha, and her piano teacher of many years, Heloisa Zani, a major influence upon Luciane’s music making.
-Her artistic practice has been generously funded by the Canada Council for the Arts, Alberta Foundation for the Arts, CAPES Brazil Foundation and the Banff Centre for Arts and Creativity.
+Luciane’s artistic practice has been generously funded by the Canada Council for the Arts, Alberta Foundation for the Arts, CAPES Brazil Foundation and the Banff Centre for Arts and Creativity.

 After a two-year Visiting Professorship at the Federal University of Bahia (UFBA), in Salvador, Brazil, Luciane is now back in Banff, where the beautiful surroundings continue to inspire her creative practice.